-The CREC Collaborative Steering Committee members are Benjamin Wilfond (Chair), Mildred Cho, Marion Danis, Holly Taylor, and Katie Porter (Collaborative Coordinator).
+The CREC Collaborative Steering Committee members are Benjamin Wilfond and Holly Taylor (Co-Chairs), Mildred Cho, Marion Danis, and Katie Porter (Collaborative Coordinator).

-The Steering Committee meets on the fourth Wednesday of each month from 3-4pm EST/EDT.
+The Steering Committee meets on the third Wednesday of each month from 3-4pm EST/EDT.

 Benjamin S. Wilfond, MD is Professor and Chief of the Division of Bioethics in the Department of Pediatrics at the University of Washington School of Medicine and the Director of the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s Research Institute.
 Dr. Wilfond is the Chief of the Bioethics Consultation Service and a pediatric pulmonologist at Seattle Children’s Hospital.
 He coordinates the Research Bioethics Consult Service for the Institute of Translational Health Sciences.
 Dr. Wilfond is the former chair of the intramural NHGRI IRB and has 25 years of experience on IRBs and DMCs.
 His current scholarship focuses on ethical and policy issues related to genetic testing, pediatrics, and clinical research.